vegos/TriggerAid/README.txt

 -> Light Trigger.
 It can be programmed to trigger on HIGH or LOW.
 -> Time Lapse (0-360 secs).
 -> External Trigger (for connecting (digital-output) sound/light/etc modules).
+   Exposure is specified on setup menu (for use with Bulb mode).
 -> Bulb mode (1-999 seconds).
 -> High Speed Flash Triggering (1-100ms, for 1-50 times).
 -> Fully customizable / Menu driven.